mapi68/dnscrypt-proxy-pihole/README.md

 * [Check](#check)

 ## Overview
-**Preconfigured deb package for every Raspberry Pi and Pi-hole, optimized for Raspberry Pi OS 11 (bullseye) armhf (32bit).
+**Preconfigured deb package for every Raspberry Pi and Pi-hole, optimized for Raspberry Pi OS 11 (bullseye) and 12 (bookworm) armhf (32bit).
 The package is designed to use only the best DNSCrypt, DNS-over-HTTPS, and No-Log servers**

 ## Install
 ```bash